HIV Stages and Symptoms | myHIVteam

 HIV Stages and Symptoms

-The symptoms of HIV vary with the stage of the infection.
-In people who begin HIV treatment soon after diagnosis and take treatment consistently every day, HIV is unlikely to progress or become symptomatic.
-People who do not take HIV treatment will eventually experience disease progression and worsening symptoms.
-This is because HIV infection attacks the body’s immune system, making it ineffective.
+An HIV infection has three potential stages, each of which has its own respective symptoms.
+People who begin HIV treatment soon after diagnosis and take treatment consistently every day are less likely to see their condition progress or become symptomatic.
+People who do not take HIV treatment will eventually experience disease progression and worsening symptoms, because HIV infection attacks the body’s immune system, making it ineffective.

-Learning the stages of HIV infection can help you understand what to expect and learn how to take care of yourself.
+Read on to learn about the three stages of HIV infection.
+This can help you understand what to expect if you’re living with HIV and learn how to take care of yourself.

 Stage 1: Acute HIV Infection

-Also known as the primary or acute phase of HIV, the acute (severe) stage begins within two to four weeks immediately after infection.
+Also known as the primary or acute phase of HIV, the acute (having symptoms that appear or change quickly) stage begins within two to four weeks immediately after infection.
 Soon after a person is infected, their body shows a normal immune response to the virus.
-As the immune system tries to fight HIV, it produces HIV antibodies (proteins designed to identify and neutralize HIV) — a process known as seroconversion.
-During the acute phase, the virus rapidly makes a copy of itself, and people are highly contagious.
+As the immune system tries to fight HIV, it produces HIV antibodies (proteins designed to identify and neutralize HIV).
+During the acute phase, the virus rapidly makes copies of itself, and people are highly contagious.

 Stage 2: Chronic or Latent HIV Infection

-The chronic (ongoing) phase of HIV is also referred to as the clinical latent or asymptomatic stage.
-It lasts for approximately 10 to 15 years in most people who don’t take HIV treatment.
+The chronic (ongoing) phase of HIV (also referred to as the clinical latent or asymptomatic stage) lasts for approximately 10 to 15 years in most people who do not take HIV treatment.
 In some people, the chronic period is much shorter, and HIV progresses more quickly to the next stage.

-In people who consistently take HIV medicinesantiretroviral therapy — every day, the chronic stage can be prolonged by many decades, even lifelong.
-These medications work to reduce a person’s viral load, or how many HIV particles are in the body.
+In people who consistently take HIV medicinesantiretroviral therapy (ART) — every day, the chronic stage can be prolonged by many decades, even lifelong.
+ART medications work to reduce a person’s viral load, or how many HIV particles are in the body.
 Maintaining a low viral load helps prevent disease progression and lower the risk of transmitting the virus to sexual partners.
+In fact, having an undetectable viral load long term (where it cannot be detected in the blood) means a person can’t transmit HIV through sexual means.

 Some people notice persistently swollen lymph nodes during chronic HIV infection.
-Some may experience fatigue, loose stools or diarrhea, weight loss, episodes of shingles infection, or bouts of pneumonia.
+Some may experience symptoms including:

 Stage 3: AIDS

-At the end of the chronic stage, levels of HIV within the body begin to rise dramatically, and numbers of specific white blood cells, known as CD4 T cells, drop as the virus destroys them.
+As the levels of HIV within the body begin to rise dramatically, the numbers of specific white blood cells, known as CD4 T cells, drop as the virus destroys them.
 AIDS is diagnosed when CD4 cell counts drop below 200 cells per cubic millimeter or when certain infections or types of cancer develop.
 People with AIDS who do not receive treatment usually die within approximately three years, although this number varies.

-Symptoms of AIDS may occur on their own or may be related to other underlying health issues associated with AIDS.
+Symptoms of AIDS may occur on their own or may be related to other illnesses or underlying health issues associated with AIDS.
 These include:

 • Extreme fatigue